PombertLab/A2GB/README.md

 -gk	GhostKOALA output file
 -bk	BlastKOALA output file
 ```

-#### Searching the KEGG databases for orthologs
-The [Kyoto Encyclopedia of Genes and Genomes](https://www.genome.jp/kegg/) (KEGG) database is a useful resource to identify which metabolic pathways are present in an organism.
-The KEGG databases can be queried to search for orthologs; proteins with matches against KEGG assigned KO numbers (for KEGG ortholog).
-These can be useful during the annotation process.
-KEGG orthologs can be identified by [BlastKOALA](https://www.kegg.jp/blastkoala/), [GhostKOALA](https://www.kegg.jp/ghostkoala/) and/or [KofamKOALA](https://www.genome.jp/tools/kofamkoala/) using the KEGG web portal.

 #### Curating the protein annotations
 The script [curate_annotations.pl](https://github.com/PombertLab/A2GB/blob/master/Function_prediction/curate_annotations.pl) was designed to faciliate comparisons between function prediction tools.
 It requires as input the file generated with [parse_annotators.pl](https://github.com/PombertLab/A2GB/blob/master/Function_prediction/parse_annotators.pl).
 At minimum, this file should include the result of DIAMOND (or NCBI BLAST+) BLASTP homology searches against the SwissProt/TrEMBL databases and the result of InterProScan 5 searches. [curate_annotations.pl](https://github.com/PombertLab/A2GB/blob/master/Function_prediction/curate_annotations.pl) will generate a user-curated tab-delimited list of locus_tags and their predicted functions.
 This list will be stored in a file with the .curated file extension.